xaptum/ecdaa/README.md

 ## Using a TPM

+This implementation has been tested against the following TCG TPM2.0 specifications:
+- Specification v1.38
+- Specification v1.16 with Errata v1.5

 Signatures can be created with the help of a Trusted Platform Module (TPM).

 To do so, a signing key must first be created and loaded in the TPM.